benbell95/heather_age/README.md

 The plot shows mean age of the heather plant community and how this changes changes for each year simulated.

-### "Stability" period analysis
+### "Stable distribution" analysis

-While the basic stats show changes over time, we also want to know when the age distribution reaches "stability" - that is, when there is no longer large variance in the plant age distribution from year to year.
+While the basic stats show changes over time, we also want to know when the age distribution reaches "stability" - that is, when the plant age distribution has very high similarity from year to year.

-For this, we use the Wilcoxon rank sum test, and compare the "final" age distribution (calculated as the mean of the final 10 years of the model run) to each year in the model run, looking at the p values for significant results.
-Since this is actually a test of variability, a significant p value (typically < 0.05) would suggest that the age distribution of the compared years (e.g. "final" years and year 1) varies and are not "stable".
-Therefore, we are actually interested in non-significant p values, and in this example, we set that threshold at < 0.9.
-Additionally, a "stable period" is defined when 10 or more consecutive years have p values that are not significant.
+For this, we use the [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) to assess the age distribution of each year in the model run, which is compared to the "final age distribution", calculated as the mean of the final 10 years of the model run.
+This produces the Kolmogorov's D statistic, a value between 0 and 1, with values close to 0 meaning high similarity, and values close to 1 meaning low similarity in the age distribution.
+The test also produces a p value, with significant p values (typically < 0.05) indicating significant differences in the distribution.

+The analysis is run within the scenario - therefore, to produce a "natural" age distribution, the model should be run for at least 100 years without any management occurring.
+The final years age distribution could then be considered as the "stable natural" age distribution.
+If management occurs for the duration of the model run, the age distribution will also become stable (resulting in low D statistic like the non-management scenario), but this should be considered as a "stable management" age distribution, rather than a natural one.

+Alternatively, you could compare the age distribution of any model scenario to a pre-defined age distribution of your choosing.

-To run the analysis, the raw model output data needs to be reformatted to work with the base r wilcox.test() function.
+To run the analysis, we will use the base r ks.test() function.

-The helper functions are designed to work with data.tables (since typically you might simulate thousands of plants or years), therefore it is necessary to convert the model output data first, before using the simdf() function to reformat the data.
+The helper functions are designed to work with data.tables (since typically you might simulate thousands of plants or years), therefore it is necessary to convert the model output data first.

 ```
 # Load data.table library